microsoft/sqlworkshops-bdconopenshift/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/textbubble.png"> <h2>About this Workshop</h2>

 Welcome to this Microsoft solutions workshop on *SQL Server Big Data Clusters on Red Hat OpenShift*.
-In this workshop, you'll learn <TODO: Describe what the students will learn>
+In this workshop, you'll learn how to implement a SQL Server Big Data Cluster on the Red Hat OpenShift platform.

-The focus of this workshop is to understand <TODO: Describe the workshop's primay focus in one sentence>
+This workshop focuses on the **Architect** role (*the person or team tasked with planning, designing and implementing the system*).
+This course sets the groundwork for the **Operator** role (*those who manage, monitor and secure the system*) and the **Developer** role (*those who create applications and background services for the system*).

-You'll start by <TODO: Describe what the flow of the workshop will be>, with a focus on how to extrapolate what you have learned to create other solutions for your organization.
+You'll start by understanding Virtualization, and the Kubernetes Orchestration system.
+You'll learn more about the Red Hat OpenShift platform, and how SQL Server Big Data Clusters is implemented on this environment, with a focus on how to extrapolate what you have learned to create other solutions for your organization.

 This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
 To download this Lab to your local computer, click the **Clone or Download** button you see at the top right side of this page.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).